bacontime/blog-mirror/art/isomorphic.md

 - [The Music Notation Project](http://musicnotation.org/wiki/instruments/isomorphic-instruments/)
 - [altKeyboards](http://www.altkeyboards.com/instruments/isomorphic-keyboards)
 - [Isomorphic Tessellations For Musical Keyboards](http://smc.afim-asso.org/smc11/papers/smc2011_169.pdf) (Gerhard, Maupin, Park 2011) is a paper discussing the concept.
 It goes into a lot more detail about the musical properties of each layout.
 But despite the promises of its abstract, fails to explore all the possibilities.
-Also, their notation for hexagonal keyboards is a bit half-baked; treating rotations and reflections as distinct layouts.
+Also, their notation for hexagonal keyboards treats rotations and reflections as distinct layouts.
 - [keyboard.snelgrove.science](https://keyboard.snelgrove.science/), a webapp which lets you generate arbitrary isomorphic hex keyboards.

 <!--